plackyhacker/plackyhacker.github.io/kernel/os-independence.md

 [Home](https://plackyhacker.github.io)

-# OS Independent Kernel Read/Writes
+# OS Version Independent Kernel Read/Writes

 In this post I am going to explore how a kernel memory disclosure bug (along with a kernel read/write bug) can be weaponised to write OS version independent code in Windows.
 The post assumes x64 architecture.